JP Counseling & Associates, LLC

 JP Counseling & Associates, LLC reserves the right to change the practices described or terms of this Services Agreement at any time.
 If changed, you may receive a new Services Agreement electronically.

 Therapy sessions vary in length, usually from 45-55 minutes, based on several issues, including insurance.
-Initially, sessions are scheduled weekly but frequency may vary.
+Initially, sessions are usually scheduled weekly but frequency may vary.

 Insurance companies require information about you in order to authorize or pay for services.
 This information may include a clinical diagnosis, treatment plans, or progress updates.
 By signing this Agreement, you agree that we can provide requested information to your insurance company or funding source that will pay for the service.